 final mile to upper Fort Canyon renamed as the Three Falls (Fort Canyon

 section) trail.
-The surface is easy, but some relatively stiff climbing
+The surface is easy, but there's some relatively stiff

-makes this a ride for strong intermediates.
+or very strong beginners.
 See the area overview page for

 The Bodily Harm trail from Alpine Cove starts just off the Three Falls Way road at 5400 feet